-As laid out in our first blog, the IR35 tax legislation is expected to be updated from 6 April 2020.
-If you work with contractors who operate through an intermediary such as a limited company, otherwise known as a personal services company (PSC), then you must be aware of the impact this could have on your firm, clients and contractors from next year.
+As laid out in our first blog, the IR35 tax legislation is expected to be updated from 6 April 2021.
+If you work with contractors who operate through an intermediary such as a limited company, otherwise known as a personal service company (PSC), then you must be aware of the impact this could have on your firm, clients and contractors from April.

-Once assessed, if there is a deemed employment relationship between your contractor and your client (as a medium or large organisation), then you as the recruiter will need to deduct PAYE income tax and employee NICs, and pay employer NICs.
+Once assessed, if there is a deemed employment relationship between your contractor and your client (as a medium or large organisation), assuming you are the fee-payer then will need to deduct PAYE income tax and employee NICs, and pay employer NICs.
 Currently this is the responsibility of the contractor and their PSC, however HMRC has reported that less than 10% comply with this requirement.

 How you can prepare

 Begin by assessing the size and scale of the impact on your firm, clients, and contractors.
-Remember, this only affects medium or large organisations, so if your clients fit the small-size organisation criteria (see our first blog) then they are exempt and the responsibility for tax payments remains with the PSC.
+Remember, this change only affects medium or large clients as well as public sector bodies.
+So if your clients operate in the private sector and fit the small-size organisation criteria (see our first blog) then they are exempt and the responsibility for employment assessment and tax payments remains with the PSC.

 Start by reviewing your PSC contractors and their assignments.
 The priority will be on those: